upfrontjs/framework/docs/services/api-response-handler.md

 #### handleSuccess

-The `handleSuccess` method attempts to parse the `Response` and returns its value.
-If The response is has a key `data` then the value of the data will be returned.
+The `handleSuccess` method attempts to parse the [`ApiResponse`](./readme.md#apiresponse) and returns its value.

 #### handleError

-The `handleError` method throws an error.
+The `handleError` method throws the captured error from [handleSuccess](#handlesuccess).

 #### handleFinally

-The `handleFinally` method is an empty function for the sake of type suggestion when customising.
+The `handleFinally` method is an empty function for the sake of type suggestion when customising with any logic after the requests.
+This runs regardless of whether an error was throw or not in the previous [handleError](#handleerror) method.